MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 ## Required permissions

-To create your Defender for Identity workspace, you need:

-- **A Microsoft Entra ID tenant** with at least one Security administrator.
+- To create your Defender for Identity workspace, you need a Microsoft Entra ID tenant with at least one Security administrator.

     You need at least [Security administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) access on your tenant to access the **Identity** section of the Microsoft 365 Defender **Settings** area and create the workspace.

     For more information, see [Microsoft Defender for Identity role groups](role-groups.md).

-- **At least one Directory Service account** with read access to all objects in the monitored domains.
+- We recommend using at least one Directory Service account, with read access to all objects in the monitored domains.
 For more information, see [Configure a Directory Service account for Microsoft Defender for Identity](directory-service-accounts.md).

 ## Connectivity requirements